Antibiotics During Labor And Their Effects On Baby’s Health

 According to the American College of Obstetricians and Gynecologists (ACOG), all pregnant women in the US should be screened for S. agalactiae at 36-37 weeks of gestation independently of the planned mode of birth [2].
 The GBS test is not routine in other countries; instead, whether it’s performed or not is based on a risk assessment.

 For a positive detection, standard GBS treatment is to receive antibiotics to prevent passing GBS to the baby.
-For a mom with a positive GBS test that doesn’t receive antibiotics, a baby’s mortality risk from GBS is 0.001% when born at term or 0.01% when born preterm [2]–[4].
+For a mom with a positive GBS test that doesn’t receive group B strep antibiotics during labor, a baby’s mortality risk from GBS is 0.001% when born at term or 0.01% when born preterm [2]–[4].

 C-section: antibiotics before or after cord clamping?

 Antibiotics are given during C-section to reduce mom’s risk of developing wound infection or endometritis.
 Different healthcare institutions recommend that these are administered before C-section incision [5], [6].
-But antibiotics could also be administered after cord clamping to minimize effects on the baby.
+But they could also be administered after cord clamping to minimize antibiotics during labor effects on the baby.
 Which timing is better when it comes to mom’s risk of infections and baby’s microbiome?

 Four clinical trials found that antibiotics before incision were better for the mom because they significantly reduced the risk of wound infection, endometritis, or hospital stay [7]–[10].
 However, five clinical trials found that antibiotics after cord clamping didn’t increase the risk of infection when compared to antibiotics before incision [11]–[15].